Slugger Labbe: NASCAR career

 In 1989, Labbe moved to Hickory, North Carolina to compete in NASCAR’s Busch South Series.
 Working as a mechanic for NASCAR Busch Series driver Tommy Houston, the team finished second in the NASCAR Busch Series South championship.

-In 1991, Labbe moved into the NASCAR Nationwide Series, working with driver Terry Labonte.
+In 1991, Labbe moved into the NASCAR Xfinity Series, working with driver Terry Labonte.
 In three seasons the team captured five victories.
 In 1994, Labbe joined Hendrick Motorsports, assuming the duties of front tire changer and mechanic for his No. 5 team in the Winston Cup Series.
-Labbe became the car chief in his second year with the organization and helped them win the Unocal pit crew championship and the NASCAR Sprint Cup Series championship in 1996.
+Labbe became the car chief in his second year with the organization and helped them win the Unocal pit crew championship and the NASCAR Cup Series championship in 1996.

 In 1998, Labbe joined Robert Yates Racing (RYR) when he was offered the crew chief position for the No. 28 car driven by Kenny Irwin, Jr. He led the team for 29 races.
-Irwin, Jr. earned the NASCAR Sprint Cup Series Raybestos Rookie of the Year that year.
+Irwin, Jr. earned the NASCAR Cup Series Rookie of the Year Award that year.
 Labbe remained at RYR through 2000.